MalefactorIX/Damage-Processing-System/UwU/Combat Guidelines.md

 They must follow all regulations which govern raycast weapons and will be subject to higher scrutiny.

 [Guidelines]
 Raycast weapons are allowed, but must suffer from some form of inaccuracy or damage reduction with range and/or movement.
-Weapons firing in excess of 300 RPM must deal partial damage and cannot be lethal on a single-shot level.
+Weapons firing in excess of 120 RPM must deal partial damage and cannot be lethal on a single-shot level.
 Weapons firing in excess of 600 RPM will not be permitted.
+Ommissions can be made for skill-based mechanics like headshots, close-range shotguns, etc. Inquire accordingly.
 Raycast weapons will also have the open-source review requirement in cases where it is suspected of non-compliance or the distributor cannot be trusted to provide credible testimony of its function.
 Note: Hybrid Raycast rounds also must be compliant with these regulations in order to be permitted.

 [If you fail compliance]
 If you believe your weapon(s) to be compliance, they can be approved by region moderation after review.
-Otherwise, use of an unsanctioned weapon will be treated as a T3 deployment of armaments.
-In extreme cases, it will be treated as a T4 deployment which is an immediate combat ban.
-If your weapon is considered non-compliant, you can request a review of the affected equipment and this section will be updated accordingly.
+Otherwise, use of an unsanctioned weapon will be treated as non-compliance.
+In extreme cases, it will be treated as an immediate combat ban.
+If your weapon is considered non-compliant, you can request a review of the affected equipment.

 You will be notified of any non-compliant equipment should it be deemed necessary.